CmnRec: Sequential Recommendations with Chunk-accelerated Memory Network: CmnRec

 \subsubsection{Periodic Chunk (PEC)}

-When the change rate of $\boldsymbol{v}$ in the sequence is relatively slow, i.e., the preference transfer of users is not obvious, we have $\vartheta _p \rightarrow 1$ and $\vartheta _q \rightarrow 1$.
-This means the long-term dependencies of each chunk are similar, and the latest contribution increases with the length of the subsequence.
-Only when all the chunk latest contributions are the same (i.e., $l_1=l_2=...=l_M$), the gaps among each chunk contribution are the smallest.
-Therefore, we proposed the periodic chunk (PEC).
-Given the input sequence $x_{1:T}$, the chunk cycle $G= \left \lfloor \frac{T}{M} \right \rfloor $, and the chunk time steps are:
+When the change rate of $\boldsymbol{v}$ in the sequence is relatively slow, i.e., the preference transfer of users is not remarkable, we have $\vartheta _p \rightarrow 1$ and $\vartheta _q \rightarrow 1$.
+This means the long-term dependencies of each chunk are similar, and the instantaneous contribution increases with the length of the subsequence.
+Only when all instantaneous contributions are the same (i.e., $l_1=l_2=...=l_m$), the gaps among each chunk contribution are the smallest.
+Therefore, we propose the periodic chunk (PEC).
+Given the input sequence $x_{1:T}$ and the chunk cycle $G= \left \lfloor \frac{T}{m} \right \rfloor $, the chunk time steps are: